(This is an extensive update of a previous post, which I have now divided into two parts)

 Tuesday Audition Night Shows--Known Performances

 What follows is whatever trace evidence is available for specific bands who played audition nights.
 Most of the information comes from entertainment listings or snippets published in Bay Area daily or Underground papers.
 I have tried to identify each band.
 I have many more bookings yet to uncover.
 Anyone with other information or useful speculation is encouraged to put them in the Comments or email me.
 I'm particularly interested in band members who played these shows, as well as anyone who attended a Tuesday night show.

-This seems like the most likely date for the beginning of the Tuesday Night audition series, as up through Labor Day (September 2, 1968) the Fillmore West mostly had shows six nights a week.
+This date was the beginning of the Tuesday Night audition series, as up through Labor Day (September 2, 1968) the Fillmore West mostly had shows six nights a week.

 September ?, 1968 Santana Blues Band/Devil's Kitchen

 Brett Champlin of Devils' Kitchen recalls playing audition night with the Santana Blues Band (announced as such) around this time.
 Santana Blues Band were a popular band around the Bay Area, and did not need to "audition" as such, so I think this must have been more of a showcase for Talent Agents and record companies.
 Santana were booked by the Millard Agency, so it was in Bill Graham's interests to promote interest in the band.
 The lineup at the time would have included Doc Livingston on drums and Marcus Malone on congas (along with Carlos, Gregg Rolie and bassist David Brown).